South Jersey Eye Associates | Eyecare & Eyewear

 SJEA’s Eyewear Center stocks a wide range safety eyewear—glasses, goggles and visors—by all the leading names in eye protection.
 All of which comply with ANSI guidelines.
 SJEA also works with employers building eye safety programs, offering special benefits to businesses purchasing safety eyewear.

 Contact SJEA today to learn more about personal eyewear safety to ensure you and your family has their best vision possible.
-We look forward to seeing you soon!
+We look forward to seeing you!

 February is AMD & Low Vision Awareness Month